-Almonds are delicious and full of protein and nutrients, calcium being one of them.
-Plus, they are an easy and transportable snack that can be popped into your handbag and taken anywhere – perfect for those times when you’re tempted to snack on unhealthy fast foods.
+They’re also a low carbohydrate and transportable snack that can be popped into your handbag and taken anywhere.
+Perfect for those times when you’re tempted to snack on unhealthy, fast foods.

 CALCIUM CONTENT – 1 large orange 75MG – 7% of your daily intake.

 Oranges contain a really significant amount of calcium, are delicious, and like almonds are easily transportable.

 The humble orange also contains what it is are most famous for – vitamin C. Along with other nutrients such as potassium, B-vitamins, vitamin A and magnesium.

 Oranges are also great for re-hydrating and refueling your blood sugar after a hard workout.
 This makes them a perfect post-workout food that you can just throw in your gym bag, along with this other perfect training food.

 CALCIUM CONTENT – 1 large potato 68MG – 7% of your daily intake.

 Sweet potato wedges baked in the oven with healthful coconut oil and spices like garlic, paprika and chili flakes are just perfect.